 - Do you ever drink an Eye-opener in the morning to relieve the shakes?

 This all might sound familiar.
 Too familiar.
 It might sound like your life.
 Maybe it’s the way you’ve been living for the past several months.
 Or years.
 But take a deep breath.
 The good news is that your past and your present may sound like this, but your future can be different.
 Change is possible.
 A new way of life is possible.
+Start by calling the alcohol addiction helpline at Northbound.

 For many, it all begins with trauma.
 Up to 75 percent of people who lived through a traumatic event drink too much, says the National Center for PTSD.
 These people have survived something awful, something that made them feel unsafe and in pain.
 They walked away alive, but they have scars and deep wounds that just won’t heal.
 These injuries can’t be seen, but they are there.
 And drinking seems to ease the pain.